arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds .md

 ### Revealing Ephemerals

 Emphemeral entities, such as ghosts, spirits, angels and psychic projections are by their nature invisible and intangible.
 Once revealed through this Mystery, an Entity is no longer hidden from the Initiate and can be perceived and affected by any Magic they can use upon things that they can perceive, though they remain physically intangible.

+### Revealing Thresholds

+This Mystery can reveal the Initiate the presence of a Threshold: a portal to another realm or state of existence.
+By asking how the Threshold works, the Magus can learn to use it to cross over to that other realm or state.
+However, they cannot learn anything from what lies on the other side until they have experienced that realm or state at least once.

 ## Move: Draw the Veil (Inverted)